eu-digital-identity-wallet/eudi-lib-jvm-openid4vci-kt/README.md

 - `SubmissionOutcome.Sucess` This represents one or more issued credentials, or
 - `SubmissionOutcome.Deferred` This indicates a deferred issuance and contains a `transaction_id`
-- `SubmissionOutcome.Failed` indication that credential issuer rejected the request, including the `invalid_proof` case.
+- `SubmissionOutcome.Failed` indication that credential issuer rejected the request.

 In case of an unexpected error, a runtime exception will be raised.